powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.3.48 Change: A few options moved around on the home screen.

+        Change: Play Clipboard blinking dash changed to  *  on all screens.

+        Edit: Download List >>> Help

+        Edit: First Run >>> Setup
+              Add: VIDEOINFOX WILL KEEP CLEARING OUT INVALID CONTENT FROM THE CLIPBOARD.
+                    ANYTHING THAT ISN'T A VIDEO URL OR FILE

 ###  v5.3.44 Fix: Resume in View Playlist was broke in the last update.